 This was a prospective, single-blind, randomized controlled trial carried out between January 2007 and October 2010 at the Gastrointestinal Endoscopy Clinic of the Department of Gastroenterology at the University of São Paulo Medical School - Hospital das Clínicas, Brazil.

 We recruited 262 patients from those scheduled to undergo upper gastrointestinal endoscopy at the Gastrointestinal Endoscopy Unit.
 The inclusion criteria were age > 18 years, physical status classified as ASA I, II or III, and having a contact telephone number.
 The exclusion criteria were as follows: pregnancy; a history of allergy to the medications to be administered; a history of allergy to soy or eggs; a psychotic disorder; being under treatment with psychoactive medications; being an illicit drug user or a heavy consumer of alcohol; Child-Pugh class C cirrhosis; presence of chronic kidney disease (being on dialysis); and being submitted to endoscopy as an emergency procedure.
-Of the 262 patients recruited, 62 were excluded (Figure ).
+Of the 262 patients recruited, 62 were excluded (Figure 1).
 The final sample comprised 200 patients.
 Through a drawing of sealed envelopes, patients were randomized to two groups of 100: propofol-fentanyl and midazolam-fentanyl.
 The endoscopists scheduled to perform the procedures had no access to the envelopes.

 Drug infusion was performed by the nursing staff and attending endoscopist.
-In both groups, the objective was to achieve conscious sedation by using the dose calculated for that purpose (Table ).
+In both groups, the objective was to achieve conscious sedation by using the dose calculated for that purpose (Table 1).
 The propofol and midazolam were administered by intravenous bolus and supplemented as necessary by the endoscopist to maintain the desired level of sedation.
 A single dose of fentanyl was used in both groups.
 The fixed maximum dose for midazolam was 10 mg or 0.1 mg/kg of body weight.
 If additional sedation became necessary, the endoscopist had the option of suspending the initial regimen and adding propofol.

 Prior to the procedure, a clinical history and physical examination was performed for each patient.
 Additionally, the anesthetic risk was assessed with the ASA classification of physical status, and the patients completed a demographic questionnaire.
 Continuous monitoring during the procedure included the noninvasive measurement of blood pressure, heart rate, respiratory rate (thoracic excursion measurement), and oxygen saturation (SpO2).
 We defined the following evaluation time points: “baseline” (immediately before the procedure); “duodenum” (the approximate midpoint of the procedure, when the endoscopist was evaluating the duodenum or the jejunal loop in post-gastrectomy patients); and “recovery” (when the patient was awake and underwent the final evaluation).

-], which is scored as 1 for deep sedation, 2-4 for conscious sedation, and 5 for mild sedation.
-In addition, after cleaning the skin with gauze and alcohol, we applied disposable electrodes to the forehead and connected the leads to a BIS monitor (A-2000 BIS XP; Aspect Medical Systems, Newton, MA, United States) (Figure ).
+During the procedure, the level of sedation was evaluated in two ways.
+We applied the OAA/S scale, which is scored as 1 for deep sedation, 2-4 for conscious sedation, and 5 for mild sedation.
+In addition, after cleaning the skin with gauze and alcohol, we applied disposable electrodes to the forehead and connected the leads to a BIS monitor (A-2000 BIS XP; Aspect Medical Systems, Newton, MA, United States) (Figure 2).
 The BIS monitor output was evaluated continuously throughout the procedure and recovery period.
 BIS ≤ 65 indicates deep sedation, 66-85 indicates conscious sedation, and BIS > 85 indicates mild sedation.
 The OAA/S scale and BIS were determined simultaneously every 2 min.